You cannot legally or safely drive after taking a Delta-9 gummy.

 Yes.
 In the eyes of the law and the police, impaired driving is impaired driving.

-If a police officer pulls you over and observes bloodshot eyes and delayed speech, they will conduct a field sobriety test.
+If a police officer pulls you over and observes bloodshot eyes, delayed speech, or slow reflexes, they will conduct a field sobriety test.
+In which you will test positive, resulting in a DUI, a suspended license, other repercussions, and massive legal fees.

-Because gummies are processed through the liver, the high lasts significantly longer than smoking.
+Because gummies last significantly longer than smoking or vaping.
 Do not try to “guess” if you are sober.
 Follow these strict waiting periods:

 1. The Standard Wait (8 to 12 Hours)